nycmeshnet/docs/content/installs/safety.md

 Before moving anything, plan the move and communicate the plan it to your member or fellow installer.
 Consider where you will pick it up, where you will move it and identify any tripping hazards.

+Make sure nothing will fall off the furniture you are moving or that moving the furniture will not cause something else to fall.

 Get as close to the load as possible.
 While lifting upwards, keep your back straight and your knees bent, and do not twist your body.

 Do not lift anything that is too heavy for you to pick up in a smooth motion.

+If moving any outdoor items (for example air conditioner supports), pick up cautiously as there may be insects underneath.

 References and further reading: